joshuawscott/postgresql-node/README.md

 * ReadyForData
 * RowDescription

-Simple 'query' fu

-Event-based; simply listen for the event with a name corresponding to the documented PostgreSQL backend message.
+In addtion, it has .query(query) and .authenticate() The low-level protocol is event-based; simply listen for the event with a name corresponding to the documented PostgreSQL backend message.

 The names of the events are camelCased (first letter lowercase), but otherwise should be the same as the PG backend message.

 ## Target Features

+As of 0.0.1, passwords are not implemented.

 * Low-level API implementing the entire protocol
-* Mid-level API wrapping some of the message calls to allow easy queries

 ## License